 CAEN computer labs at the College of Engineering are intended to support the course-related, instructional needs of enrolled College of Engineering students.
-Recognizing that Engineering Student Teams provide a valuable experience to U-M students, and that non-Engineering students may sometimes be members of Engineering student teams, CAEN may allow a non-Engineering member of an Engineering student team login access to CAEN computer labs.
+Recognizing that Engineering Student Project Teams provide a valuable experience to U-M students, and that non-Engineering students may sometimes be members of Engineering student teams, CAEN may allow a non-Engineering member of a student team login access to CAEN computer labs.
 These students must be enrolled in courses during the current term, and must be in good standing with the University as verified by Wolverine Access.
 In addition, the need for access to CAEN computer labs must be established in written form by the team’s College of Engineering faculty advisor.
 Access may then only be granted upon approval from College Administration.

 The student team’s Engineering faculty advisor must submit a request online at Contact CAEN, or by email to firstname.lastname@example.org.
 Before submitting the request, Engineering faculty advisors are asked to apply principles of good stewardship, and carefully consider the following: